Reconstruction: A History of Music

 A quadruple-as-single album experiment in quadraphonic sound, often dismissed as if it were a curio, Zaireeka in fact is the peak of the band's ouevre, the crucial turning point in Wayne Coyne's songsfrom the oblique whimsy of before to the direct, at times insufferable, earnestness of now (even with the band's brilliant returns to experimentalism, Embryonic and The Terror ).
 While the psychedelic approach had allowed for child-like simplicity and, as Mark Richardson argues in his book on Zaireeka, a set of drug-related metaphors, both allowing for the explorations of the profoundest emotions and mental states, Coyne came to prefer a direct, simpler approach, supposedly caused by a series of traumatic experiences in the lives of the band members.
 As noted above, Coyne's raw sentimental lyrics were simply not heard in Rock music at the time, perhaps not since John Lennon had angrily dismissed Paul McCartney's joviality.
 The electric guitar was no longer primary; the band had moved toward the set-up so common in popular music of the time and since, electronics and percussion being the base.

-Zaireeka also curiously injects Punk spiritthe listener constructing his own version of the work, perhaps even taking it apart via alterations to the prescribed quadraphonic set-up or merely significant sonic disparities among the four playback devicesinto a project that nonetheless affirms the rigidity of the artist-audience duality: the consumer struggling to recreate what the album is supposed to sound like; the album being an exception in their catalog.
-That said, the result of all this process offers open, welcoming structures for the songs.
+Zaireeka also curiously suggests a little bit of Punk spiritthe listener constructing his own version of the work, perhaps even taking it apart via alterations to the prescribed quadraphonic set-up or merely significant sonic disparities among the four playback devicesin a project that nonetheless affirms the rigidity of the artist-audience duality: the consumer struggling to recreate what the album is supposed to sound like; the album being an exception in their catalog.
+That said, this process results in open, welcoming structures for the songs.
 Whether Coyne wrote them in a relatively-free a cappella style, without steady rhythmic backing, or molded the songs around the larger compositional processthe task of making the four channels synch with each other requiring the band to space out melodies and beatsthe minimalist, slow-tempo structures ensure that the listener will not be excessively concerned with replicating and following intricate, delicate music.
 As listeners have discovered when attempting to make their own stereo mixdowns of the album, no final version, even an official release by the band, would satisfy.
-Especially once a bonus fifth disc of material was released in 2007, a stereo version made via inclusion of all of the material, however expertly mixed, has beeen found to result in a dense, perhaps jumbled, soundscape.
+Especially once a bonus fifth disc of material was released in 2007, a stereo version made via inclusion of all of the material, however expertly mixed, has beeen found to result in a dense, at times jumbled, soundscape.

 Fellow Welsh band, Gorky's Zygotic Mynci began more experimental and eclectic than S.F.A.
 They also wrote songs in Welsh more frequently, inadvertently becoming the prototypical Welsh band during a flowering of Rock music from that sub-nation.
 More importantly, at their extended peak (Tatay , Bwyd Time , Barafundle , and Gorky 5 ) Gorky's ranked with the Olivia Tremor Control in being the epitome of New Psychedelia and Reconstruction, as if they were the long-lost Welsh contribution to both Psychedelia and the "Progressive" Canterbury scene of the 1960's and '70's.
 The band began in their teenage years, perhaps giving their music an extra dose of whimsy.
 Euros Childs's vocal stylings and lyrics imbued his songs with a childhood perspective, projecting outward optimistically; Gorky's were the New Psychedelic group that most effectively, simply put, amused their listeners and made them happy.
 Indeed, well before Wayne Coyne discovered the catharsis offered by direct, sentimental emotivity, Childs had already beaten him there.
 That said, after second composer John Lawrence exited, the band's adventurousness seemed to dissipate; Childs turned to the lazy prettiness of pastoral charm that would mar an excess of U.S Indie music in the new millennium.